Critical skills visa

 A list of professional categories is available here.

-Anybody who has formal qualifications in any of the above areas and a minimum of five years practical experience can apply for a critical skills work visa.
+Anybody who has formal qualifications in any of the above areas and can demonstrate practical experience can apply for a critical skills work visa.
 The application needs to be supported with an assessment carried out by a recognised professional body.
-For professionals engaged in multimedia production, either Multimedia Designer (56) or Multimedia Specialist (79), SACIA is recognised by the South African Qualifications Authority as the relevant professional body.
+For University lecturers (58) working in the creative industry, and professionals engaged in multimedia production, [either Multimedia Designer (56) or Multimedia Specialist (79)], SACIA is recognised by the Department of Home Affairs as the relevant professional body.

 In order for SACIA to assess whether foreign nationals have the skill, experience and qualifications to qualify for a critical skills visa, applicants must submit the following information/ documentation: